• Skip to primary navigation

 Supplies

-• Foundation pattern – click HERE to download the KITE PATTERN.
+• Foundation pattern – fill out the form above.

 • Foundation paper (optional) or regular printer paper